ohler55/ojc/README.md

 # OjC

 Optimized JSON in C

 ## Description

-Optimized JSON in C (OjC), as the name implies, was written to provide speed optimized JSON handling.
+Optimized JSON in C (OjC), as the name implies, was written to provide optimized JSON handling.
 It is derived from the underlying C parser in [Oj](http://www.ohler.com/oj).
 The intended use is for applications that need the maximum performance when reading large JSON document from a file or socket.

 Besides being a true streaming parser OjC produces a structure that handles all JSON constructs.
 It does not use a Hash or Map to represent the JSON object type but keeps all occurances of a pairs in the object element.
-Duplicates are allowed just as they are in JSON documents.

 Multiple JSON elements are allowed in a single stream or from a socket.
 A callback mechanism is provided to return full JSON elements for each entry in a